 That is the one thing you’ll love about Milwaukee and the brand also accommodate a vast variety of tradesman.
 Even if they know a product might not sell enough, they’ll still design and manufacture a product for those applications or tradesmen that other companies won’t really touch.

 While all of this is actually great, the true feature of this impact wrench is you no longer need to rely on a pneumatic wrench for your job.
 Milwaukee 2767-20 M18 impact wrench can take its place.

 While the head of this tool is quite big, it is still the most compact head in its class and price range.
 In fact, this power tool only weighs 7.5 pounds and that is with a battery.

 Furthermore, the brand designed this with a brushless motor.
-The brushless motor provides more efficiency which its counterpart – the brushed motor don’t.
-Its motor gives 1,000 feet per pounds of fastening torque and 1400 feet per pounds of nut-busting torque.
+The brushless motor provides more efficiency than its counterpart – the brushed motor doesn’t.
+Its motor gives 1,000 feet per pound of fastening torque and 1400 feet per pound of nut-busting torque.

 On the base of this impact wrench, you can find 3-speed selectors along with a bolt removal setting.
 The bolt removal setting provides the consumer more control when removing fasteners by slowing to 750 RPM once the fastener has been busted loose.

 - Comes with LED lights to illuminate dimmed workstations